youpy/go-base57/README.md

 # go-base57

 Base57 encoder/decoder implementation for using with `github.com/lithammer/shortuuid`.
-It supports lexicographic ordering.
+It supports lexicographic ordering and is compatible with the ruby/python implementations.

 # Usage